GssMahadevan/PhoneRemote-ESPIRSender/README.md

  * Buy/Prepare IR receiver board.
 Connect to your ESP to appropriate PIN
  * Connect to USB-Serial terminal using **screen**, **puty**, **cutecom** or **miniterm** to connect to your ESP board
  * For each button on your remote, capture the IR codes from your ESP board
- * Store the codes in a file and follow guide lines as in https://github.com/GssMahadevan/PhoneRemote-Server *
+ * Store the codes in a file and [follow guide lines](https://github.com/GssMahadevan/PhoneRemote-Server) *